dialectic-design-org/hyperobjects-macos-docs/README.md

 # HyperobjectsMacOS Docs

-Documentation website which describes the internals of the Hyperobjects MacOS app.
+Documentation website which describes the concepts and technical internals of the Hyperobjects MacOS visual synthesis toolkit.

-Built using docusaurus.